Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs: Prefatory Results

 Our use of $H(G, \mathcal{C})$ is analogous to that in \cite{agrawal2024odd}: In Lemma \ref{lem:p5freenice}, we show that if $G$ is $(P_5+rK_1)$-free, so too is $H$.
-Much later, in Lemma \ref{lem:givenCcanfindOPT}, we show that we can reduce solving WM$k$CIS on $G$ to solving \textsc{Maximum Weight Independent Set} on {$H(G,\mathcal{C})$ (with appropriately chosen $\mathcal{C}$)}, which can be solved in polynomial time on graphs in $\mathcal{G}_r$ by Lemma \ref{lem:stable}.
-We first show a result about general $J$-free graphs, from which Lemma \ref{lem:p5freenice} follows as a corollary.
+Much later, in Lemma \ref{lem:givenCcanfindOPT}, we show that we can reduce solving WML$k$CIS on $G$ to solving \textsc{Maximum Weight Independent Set} on {$H(G,\mathcal{C})$ (with an appropriately chosen $\mathcal{C}$)}, which can be solved in polynomial time on graphs in $\mathcal{G}_r$ by Lemma \ref{lem:stable}.
+We first prove a result about $J$-free graphs for more general $J$, from which Lemma \ref{lem:p5freenice} follows as a corollary.

 Given a graph $G,$ we say vertices $u, v \in V(G)$ are \textit{true twins} if $N(u)\setminus \{v\} = N(v) \setminus \{u\}$ and $uv \in E(G)$.